YagyanshB/SemEval-Task6-CS408/README.md

 ### Glove Vector Installation Stanford:
 Under this file we showcase the addition and uploading of Glove Vectors that has been downloaded from Stanford University.
 The Glove Vectors that we use for our project are 100d and 200d.
 Users are recommended to try other Glove Vector dimensions as well to determin which Glove Vector is most suitable.

+### Logistic Regression Baseline 1:
+Under this file we showcase our implementation of Logistic Regression as a baseline technique for the three different sub-tasks.
+Additionally for each subtask a Confusion Matrix, Classification Report and Results containing Macro F1-Score & Accuraccy has been provided.

 ### Description of the Content of this Repo:
 This repository contains the final submission of the project.